Anthem Medicare Advantage Plans Review

 • Centers for Medicare and Medicaid Services (CMS): 4 to 4.5 stars

 • AM Best: Rates insurers based on credit.
-Anthem received an “A” (Excellent) rating, indicating the insurer is able to successfully meet financial obligations.
+Anthem received an “A” (Excellent) rating, indicating the insurer can successfully meet financial obligations.

 • Better Business Bureau (BBB): While not accredited by the BBB, Anthem has an A+ rating and no complaints.